 Watermelon guide

-The chatbot guide for beginners
+The AI Agent guide for beginners

 Table of contents